-The Department of Human Services is the coordinating agency for emergency relief and recovery at the state and regional level, working in collaboration with municipal councils who have that responsibility at a local level.
+The Department of Health and Human Services is the coordinating agency for emergency relief and recovery at the regional level, working in collaboration with municipal councils who have that responsibility at a local level.
+Emergency Management Victoria (EMV) manages recovery at a State Level.

-This section details Colac Otway Shire's relief and recovery arrangements, more detail can be found in the Municipal Relief and Recovery Plan.
+More detail regarding Colac Otway Shire Council's Relief and recovery arrangements can be found in the Municipal Emergency Relief and Recovery Plan.